unsignedzero/gojs/README.md

 mainly kineticJS and a backend which uses some jQuery.
 Each end can be used independently.
 Together, they allow the user to play Go, currently with someone else at the same machine.
 As this is currently a WIP, not all features that one would except in a GO game are implemented.
-Please see the [TODO List](#TODO) for more details.
+Please see the TODO List below for more details.

 To run this game on your local system, clone this repo and run start.html.